-- The aims and objectives of this policy (see below) - Current legislation - The Department for Transport "Taxi and Private Hire Vehicle Licensing: Best Practice Guidance" March 2010 - Regulators Code 2014 - Local Government Association template Criminal Convictions Policy 2015
+- The aims and objectives of this policy (see below) - Current legislation - The Department for Transport "Taxi and Private Hire Vehicle Licensing: Best Practice Guidance" March 2010 - Regulators Code 2014 - The Statutory Taxi and Private Hire Standards

 This policy sets out application requirement and standards that must be met by the hackney carriage and private hire trade licensed by Blackpool Council.
 When carrying out its regulatory functions, the Council will have regard to this policy.
-Each application or enforcement measure will be considered on its own merits however where it is necessary to depart substantially from the policy, clear and compelling reasons will be given.
+Each application or enforcement measure will be considered on its own merits however, where it is necessary to depart substantially from the policy, clear and compelling reasons will be given.